 Approximately 4 babies amongst every 1000 live births are born with clubfoot, that is, with the foot twisted out of shape or out of the correct position.
 Clubfoot occurs because the tissues connecting the baby’s muscles to the bones are not long enough or well-developed enough for the foot to be in the right position.

-How can parents recognise when their child has clubfoot?
+How can parents recognize when their child has clubfoot?

 The first thing to understand here is that clubfoot may have varying degrees of severity.
 In the most severe cases, walking is seriously hampered or inhibited for a child, so parents may have to explore multiple treatment options to get their child the help they need.